abletech/css-guidelines/README.md

 #### Stylesheet Structure

 **Note: by default rails uses an "application.css" manifest.
-If we assume that each project will have seperate layouts then we should never use or require this file.
+If we assume that each project will have separate layouts then we should never use or require this file.
 Rather then having one manifest file, we use a manifest file for each layout.
 We can just delete the application manifest.
 Make sure you include the layout manifests in your views.**

 This is generally how your stylesheets directory should look.
 The layout files are used as an example for what your specific styles would be.